Barnstable, Massachusetts: Education

 Barnstable has the largest public school enrollment of any town on Cape Cod, with over 5,000 students.
 In 2010, the public school system underwent major changes due to budgetary constraints.
-The presently operational schools include: the Enoch Cobb Early Learning Center for pre-school students and five elementary schools serving various grades, including: Centerville Elementary School (K–3), Barnstable Community Horace Mann Public Charter School (formerly Hyannis East Elementary School) (K–3), West Villages Elementary School (formerly Marstons Mills East Elementary School) (K–3), Hyannis West Elementary School (K–3), and Barnstable-West Barnstable Elementary School (K–3).
+The presently operational schools include: the Enoch Cobb Early Learning Center for preschool students and five elementary schools serving various grades, including: Centerville Elementary School (K–3), Barnstable Community Horace Mann Public Charter School (formerly Hyannis East Elementary School) (K–3), West Villages Elementary School (formerly Marstons Mills East Elementary School) (K–3), Hyannis West Elementary School (K–3), and Barnstable-West Barnstable Elementary School (K–3).
 The Barnstable United Elementary School (formerly Barnstable Horace Mann Charter School) serves the Town's fourth and fifth grade students.
 The Barnstable Intermediate School (formerly Barnstable Middle School) serves grades six and seven.
 Barnstable High School serves grades eight through twelve.
 Barnstable's athletic teams are nicknamed the Red Hawks, and their colors are red and white.
 Their teams are highly successful because of the large student body from which to choose players.
 Notable town rivals of the Red Hawks are Dennis/Yarmouth and Falmouth.
 Barnstable has played Falmouth in football on Thanksgiving Day nearly every year since 1895, making the annual game one of the longest-standing high school football rivalries in history.

 In addition to its public schools, there are also several private schools in Barnstable.
 There are five Christian schools, three of which are not Catholic: Bayberry Christian Academy (K–3), Faith Christian School (Pre-K–12), and Trinity Christian Academy (Pre-K–12).
 There are two Catholic schools, Saint Francis Xavier Prep (5–8) and Pope John Paul II High School, which opened in 2007.
 Barnstable is also home to the Academy of Early Learning (Pre-K–6), Veritas Academy (K–8), and the Cape Cod Academy, a private K–12 school.
 There are also two special education schools (Southeast Alternative & Beacon Point), as well as the Sturgis Charter School, which serves high school-aged students.
 Additionally, high school students have the option of attending Cape Cod Regional Technical High School in Harwich free of charge.

 Barnstable is the home of Cape Cod Community College, a two-year junior college affiliated with Suffolk University in Boston.

 Transportation

 Both U.S. Route 6 and Massachusetts Route 28 pass through the town from west to east, with Route 6 being a four-lane freeway through the town.
-Routes 6A, 132, 149 and a brief, 1/10 mile portion of 130 are also located in town.
+Routes 6A, 132, 149 and a brief 0.1 mi portion of 130 are also located in town.
 Route 6A follows an east–west route to the north of Route 6, on its route between the Sagamore Bridge and the Orleans Rotary.
 Routes 132 and 149 are both entirely located within the town, and both begin at 6A and end at Route 28.